Stop Dating Abuse Before It Starts

 tell their partner what clothes to wear.
 Or the person may tell their partner which

 friends they can see.
-The demands can worsen to threats and rage.
-Teens may not know
+The demands can get worse and become threats and rage.
+Teens

-how to respond to the threatening behavior and mind games.
-Teens may think that they
+may not know how to respond to the threatening behavior and mind games.
+Teens may

 Teens rarely seek help.
 So parents should watch for warning signs.